Picking Winners in Daily Fantasy Sports Using Integer Programming: Performance

 \subsection{Impact of Stacking and Number of Lineups}

 We begin by investigating the performance of each type of stacking versus the number of lineups entered.
-We create different numbers of lineups for each type of stacking with a maximum lineup overlap of seven and calculate the mean profit margin across all contests.
-We plot the results in Figure \ref{fig:stacking}.
+We create different numbers of lineups for each type of stacking with a maximum lineup overlap of seven and calculate the mean profit margin across all contests. {In calculating the mean profit margin, we must adjust for the fact that when we enter more lineups, there will be some entries that cannot be in the contest pool now because of DraftKings lineup entry limits.
+To adjust for this, we randomly sample lineups to delete from the historical data as we increase the number of lineups we enter, and we report our mean profit margin across one-thousand trials of this random process.} We plot the results in Figure \ref{fig:stacking}.
 We observe that the lowest profit margin is achieved by no stacking.
 This shows the importance of stacking lineups to increase lineup variance.
 Type 4 stacking achieves the highest profit margin for 100 and 200 lineups.
-For one lineup, Type 3 stacking has a higher mean profit margin due to a single contest where the profit margin is 124\%.
+For one lineup, Type 3 stacking has a higher mean profit margin due to a single contest where the profit margin is quite large.
 Excluding this single outlier, Type 4 stacking has the highest mean profit margin for one lineup.
 Recall that Type 4 stacking includes goalie stacking, line stacking (complete and partial), defensemen stacking, and at most three different teams.
 It has more stacking than all other types, which we expect to give its lineups more variance.
-We see from the data that this maximizing variance strategy is effective for winning top heavy contests.
+We see from the data that this maximizing variance strategy is effective for winning top-heavy contests.

 It seems from Figure \ref{fig:stacking} that the mean profit margin is largest for one lineup.
-However, this is a deceiving statistic because the mean is dictated essentially by a single outlier for these top heavy contests.
+However, this is a deceiving statistic because the mean is dictated essentially by a single outlier for these top-heavy contests.
 A more accurate picture is provided by the boxplot in Figure \ref{fig:lineups}.
 Here we show the profit margin for Type 4 stacking with a maximum lineup overlap of seven.
 We see that with one lineup, the median profit margin is -100\%.
 However, with more lineups, the median profit margin becomes larger.
-In addition, the 75th percentile is larger for 200 lineups than for 100 lineups.
-This shows that with more lineups the distribution of the profit margin is shifted upward and given a slightly fatter tail.
-Therefore, to win more money consistently, it is advantageous to use more lineups.
+In addition, the 75th percentile is larger for 200 lineups than for 100 lineups. {Moreover, for 100 and 200 lineups it can be seen there are many outliers that produce much of the profit, whereas with one lineup there are no outliers.} This shows that with more lineups the distribution of the profit margin is shifted upward and given a slightly fatter tail.
+Therefore, to win more money consistently, it is advantageous to use more lineups {(at least up to the limit imposed by real-life contests)}.